Ivy-Apps/android-guidebook/navigation/README.md

 small and simple.
 We'll build a Compose system that can navigates between screens.

 So as with every engineering problem let's start with its definition.
-Qe mentioned a few times the word "screen" but what exactly does it mean?
+We mentioned the word "screen" a few times but what exactly does it mean?

-> [!INFO]
+> [!NOTE]
 > **Definition: Screen**
->

 > A **Screen** is a user interface (UI) component that occupies the entire device viewport.
 > As the name suggests, it takes up the whole screen, providing a focused context for user interaction.